austinmccalley/hm-fashion/README.md

 My first thought is to start small and just classify the users into different categories based off of the articles they have purchased.
 Using this we can start to get a baseline for predicting things.
 After messing around with clustering of customers using their attributes there wasn't any clear clusters.
 So I decided to concatenate their last purchases together and use that as the training data.

-My next thought is to feed in a product details and make a psuedouser which would buy the product.
-This we can then iterate over all the products and get the average user for each item, then we can apply a clustering algorithm with these psuedousers and throw real users into the clusters to see where they fall.
+My next thought is to pull an `article_id` from the transactions and get all the customers who have purchased that article.
+Then we can use the customers and the next purchase they will make to predict the article they will purchase.